bitcoincashorg/bitcoincash.org/README.md

 Build & Run the Docker Image
 ----------------------------

-1. `docker build -t bitcoincash .`
+In order to build and run the site you need ruby and docker.
+Then run:

+1. `gem install bundler`
+2. `bundle install`
+3. `rake docker:build`
-2. `docker run -d -p 8888:80 bitcoincash`
+4. `docker run -d -p 8888:80 bitcoincash`

 Contributions
 -------------